-Erase the highlight and fill

-Click the Eraser tool , and drag over the highlight and fill that you want to delete.
-The Eraser tool is available before you click Preview.

-Undo or redo an action

-Click the Undo , or Redo , button.

-Revert to the original image

-Click Reset.

-Set preview options

-In the Preview settings area, enable any of the following check boxes:

-- Show highlight displays the highlight around the cutout - Show fill displays the fill inside the cutout - Show original image displays the original image underneath the cutout

-From the Background list box, choose any of the following options:

-- None displays the cutout against a black-and-white checkered pattern.
-If the Show original image check box is enabled, the removed areas appear under a semitransparent black-and-white checkered pattern. - Grayscale displays the cutout against a gray background.
-If the Show original image check box is enabled, the removed areas are tinted gray. - Black matte displays the cutout against a black background.
-If the Show original image check box is enabled, the removed areas are tinted black. - White matte displays the cutout against a white background.
+Erase the highlight and fill Click the Eraser tool $$, and drag over the highlight and fill that you want to delete.
+The Eraser tool is available before you click Preview .
+Undo or redo an action Click the Undo 🕤 or Redo 🔶 button.
+Revert to the original image Click Reset .
+Set preview options In the Preview settings area, enable any of the following check boxes: Show highlight - displays the highlight around the cutout Show fill - displays the fill inside the cutout Show original image - displays the original image underneath the cutout From the Background list box, choose any of the following options: None - displays the cutout against a black-and-white checkered pattern.
+If the Show original image check box is enabled, the removed areas appear under a semitransparent black-and-white checkered pattern.
+Grayscale - displays the cutout against a gray background.
+If Grayscale - displays the cutout against a gray background.
+If the Show original image check box is enabled, the removed areas are tinted gray.
+Black matte - displays the cutout against a black background.
+If the Show original image check box is enabled, the removed areas are tinted black.
+White matte - displays the cutout against a white background.
 If the Show original image check box is enabled, the removed areas are tinted white.